 Bearer: Congregación del Oratorio de San Felipe Neri de Alcalá de Henares.

-Coat of arms depicted by me, illuminated with lights and shadows, contoured in Sable, with an ogee external shape and with a leather finish.
+Coat of arms designed by me, illuminated with lights and shadows, outlined in Sable, with an ogee external shape and with a freehand finish.

 Party per pale: 1 Azure, an eagle displayed Or, charged on the chest with a Royal drum of Bunyoro-Kitara Kingdom proper; 2 Or, on a fess Gules between two fleur de lis Azure, a rose Argent, seeded Or.